 Surveillance Systems.
-Experience in the area of surveillance includes concept development and engineering analysis of GPS-based Automatic Dependent Surveillance (ADS) systems for en route and surface applications.
+Experience in the area of surveillance includes concept development and engineering analysis of Automatic Dependent Surveillance (ADS) systems for en route and surface applications, and design, development, and implementation of Insitu's UAV-based surveillance systems.
 Additional experience in the area of surveillance, specifically radar signal processing and direction finding, derives from Dr. Heppe's doctoral research and dissertation entitled "Iteratively Convergent Methods of Signal Characterization Based on Eigenspace Analysis."
 This work combines the popular MUSIC technique for signal characterization with adaptive beamforming and optimization strategies to simultaneously enhance DF performance for low-level signals, while reducing computational load.